 Rather than explaining advanced physics and principles of thermodynamics here, I'll share what I have learned from a lifetime of using wood stoves:

 Before wood will burn cleanly, the moisture needs to be removed (by drying) or driven off (by burning).
-If your wood is hissing or you can see bubbles forming on the log ends, your wood is not completely dry and its burning will be inefficient.
+If it's hissing or you can see bubbles forming on the log ends, your wood is not completely dry and its burning will be inefficient.
 This moisture and unburned "gas" can cause a smoky fire and lead to creosote build up.
-A lot of the beetle-kill firewood that is being harvested has been dead standing for some time and is pretty much ready to go.
+A lot of the beetle-kill firewood being harvested has been dead standing for some time and is pretty much ready to go.
 If you cut living timber, the rule of thumb is to season (dry) it for about a year prior to use.
 Obviously split wood will dry more quickly than "rounds," as more surface area is exposed to the air.

 Preheating the Flue is Key to Preventing Creosote Accumulation

 A fast hot fire will preheat the flue and reduce the chance of creosote accumulation.
 This preheating will also set the flue up to "draw" properly.
 Once airflow has been established in the flue, the intake ports on the stove will allow sufficient air to enter to burn more completely.
 The key to low creosote buildup is having chimney temperature well above boiling to keep the wood's moisture in the gas phase before it leaves the pipe.
 If the pipe is cold, these unburned gases, moisture and carbon products can condense on the inside of your flue.

 Smoke and Coals